vmware/dod-compliance-and-automation/content/en/docs/Automation Tools/powercli.md

 ---
-title: "Powershell/PowerCLI"
+title: "PowerShell/PowerCLI"
 weight: 1
 description: >
-  How to use and install VMware's PowerCLI module for Powershell
+  How to install and use VMware's PowerCLI module for PowerShell
 ---

 PowerCLI is a command-line interface for managing and automating all aspects of vSphere management, including networking, storage, VMs, guest OS, and more.